 It was also noted by the Chronicle of Higher Education as a Selected New Book on Higher Education.

-I am a Professor of Psychological Sciences and Founding Director of the Center for Excellence in Teaching and Learning in the College of Arts and Sciences at the University of Wisconsin-River Falls.
-I have taught and worked at UWRF since 1999.
+I am a Professor of Psychological Sciences and Founding Director of the Center for Excellence in Teaching and Learning at the University of Wisconsin-River Falls.

 Interests and Work: Racism and Prejudice

 As a social psychologist, my expertise is in the psychology of prejudice and racism.
 As a kid growing up in Oklahoma City, I became interested in race and racism very early and followed that interest through my BS in psychology (1994, University of Central Oklahoma) and my MS (1997) and PhD degrees (1999) in social psychology from the University of Missouri.

 In studying racism and prejudice, I continue to be fascinated by the myriad ways that racism and White supremacy influence us all.
 In addition to learning from fellow psychologists and social psychologists, I try to learn as much as I can from the work of sociologists, historians, political scientists, and those in the humanities who are focusing on racism and White supremacy in the United States.
 I bring all of this knowledge to my teaching in the Psychology of Prejudice and Racism course that I have taught for nearly 20 years at UWRF.

 In addition to my focus on racism and prejudice, I am also very interested in how people learn generally and how to make teaching more effective.
 I participate in lots of teaching development work myself, constantly tweaking and studying my own teaching and my students’ learning (Scholarship of Teaching and Learning).
 Most of my publications and writing are focused around these questions.